Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest between the Missouri Tigers (25-9) and Princeton Tigers (22-8) going head to head at Golden 1 Center has a projected final score of 77-71 (based on our computer prediction) in favor of Missouri, who is listed as the favorite by our model.
-The game will begin at TBA on March 18.
+Saturday's game at Golden 1 Center has the Missouri Tigers (25-9) squaring off against the Princeton Tigers (22-8) at 6:10 PM ET on March 18.
+Our computer prediction projects a 77-71 victory for Missouri, who are favored by our model.

-Based on our computer prediction, the Missouri versus Princeton game has a predicted point spread that equals the actual spread (6.5).
-The two teams are projected to fail to hit the 150.5 total.
+According to our computer prediction, the Missouri versus Princeton matchup has a predicted spread that matches the actual spread (6.5).
+The two teams are projected to fall short of the 150 total.

 Missouri vs. Princeton Game Info & Odds